rfortherestofus/blog/002_pivot_functions/002_pivot_functions.md

 <img src="basic_taylor_table.png" style="width:70.0%" />

 After applying styling you will get the first table that we saw earlier.
 Since the styling is not really part of this blog post, we’ll not cover it.
-But you can take a peak at the code here:
+But you can take a peek at the code here:

 ## But what if we only have long data?